cyberkostyan/ido/SMART-CONTRACT-SPECS.md

      tgeSettingsBlocksPerStage,
      tgeSettingsPartInvestorIncreasePerStage,
-     // extra properties to see current status of TGE round: tgeSettingsAmountCollected, // the amount of ETH collected so far in this round of TGE. tgeSettingsAmountLeft, // the amount of ETH left to collect in this round of TGE.
+     // extra properties to see current status of TGE round: tgeAmountCollected, // the amount of ETH collected so far in this round of TGE. tgeAmountLeft, // the amount of ETH left to collect in this round of TGE.
      tgeCurrentPartInvestor, // current part to investor
-     tgeNextPartInvestor; // part going to investor in the next stage
+     tgeNextPartInvestor, // part going to investor in the next stage tgeCurrentStage; // Current stage number, starts with "1"

 bool tgeLive; // is tge Live?